How long do you have to bring a claim for medical negligence?

 - Secondly, we must then prove that this error has caused you an injury that was otherwise avoidable.

 At Pryers Solicitors we have a dedicated, expert team who are here to provide you with free legal advice and guide you through the initial steps of your enquiry.
+Contact Pryers Solicitors, who will be able to advise you if you have a medical negligence claim.

 How are medical negligence claims funded?